soot-oss/SootUp/docs/getting-started.md

 ## Creating a Project

+You can use bytecode analysis typically when you do not have access to the source code of the target program.
 Following example shows how to create project for analyzing Java bytecode.

 !!! example "Create a project to analyze Java bytecode"